Introduction

 🎓 Best Practices

-- Keep sitemap updated - Regenerate after content changes
+- Regenerate after content changes - Call

-- Use meaningful priorities - Homepage > Categories > Products > Blog posts
+- Use meaningful priorities - Homepage > Categories > Products > Blog posts.

-- Include all important pages - Don't exclude pages you want indexed
+- Include all important pages - Don't exclude pages you want indexed.

-- Submit after major updates - Notify search engines proactively
+- Submit after major updates - Notify search engines proactively via webmaster tools.

 🔗 Related Documentation